 It will be making the first commercial flights to Tigray in about 18 months.

 The announcement comes a day after a delegation of government officials and heads of public enterprises visited Mekelle to discuss implementation of last month's peace agreement.

 The agreement, which included promises to restore services, ended two years of fighting between the Ethiopian federal government and allies against the Tigrayan forces, that killed thousands and displaced millions.

 Ethiopia's federal government and leaders in the Tigray region struck a peace accord on November 2 in South Africa followed by an implementation deal signed in Nairobi ten days later.

 Flight services restarted for a period after government forces captured Mekelle, Tigray's regional capital, but were stopped again after Tigray forces retook the city.

-Mesfin Tasew, the CEO of Ethiopian Airlines, said that "the situation on the ground has improved" and that Ethiopian Airlines has completed preparations to start operations to the region.
+Last month, Ethiopian Airlines CEO Mesfin Tasew said that the situation on the ground had improved, and that the airline had completed preparations to start operations to the region.

 He said following the peace agreement, the airline had dispatched personnel to Tigray region to assess the safety of airports to accommodate flights.